How to start a ride-share business: your 2026 U.S. roadmap

 Focus on corporate and local partnerships

-Start by targeting high-value clients.
+Start with high-value clients.
 Contact hotel concierges, event planners, and office managers to offer reliable transportation for their guests and employees.
-You might offer a 10% referral commission for bookings they send your way.
+Offer a 10% referral commission for bookings they send your way.
 This creates a steady stream of repeat business.

 Many new owners overlook this and focus only on app-based customers.
-Building these direct relationships gives you a competitive edge and higher-margin fares.
-These fares are not subject to the large commissions taken by major ride-share platforms.
+Direct relationships give you a competitive edge and higher-margin fares, because those fares are not subject to the large commissions taken by major ride-share platforms.

 Build your online presence

-You should also run targeted social media ads.
-On platforms like Facebook, you can aim your ads at specific zip codes or people attending local events.
-A small budget of $100-$200 can generate your first few dozen direct bookings and help you calculate your Customer Acquisition Cost (CAC).
+Run targeted social media ads.
+On platforms like Facebook, you can aim ads at specific zip codes or people attending local events.
+A small budget of $100 to $200 can generate your first few dozen direct bookings and help you calculate your Customer Acquisition Cost (CAC).

 Here are 3 immediate steps to take: